 Playersnitch seems less catty and maybe less likely to be abused by folks who are just mad about a relationship gone bad.
 I liked the reporting style—a whole list of possible sins: See list below this posting.
 I was impressed frankly by the “restraint” of the reporters.
 I think that the reporting style the site uses encourages preciseness and not just angry blasts.

-The owner of the site sent me a video posted on YouTube that you might want to check out—to see if you are pictured, or anyone you are dating.
+The owner of the site sent me that you might want to check out—to see if you are pictured, or anyone you are dating.
 I looked up some of the screen names of those identified as posting on Match.com.
 Some were still there, using the same screen name.

 So fair warning: If you lie, cheat or behave badly, more and more ways are springing up for your behavior to be reported.
 If you don’t want your name and picture appearing on one of these sites, then keep your behavior impeccable.